Poles of finite-dimensional representations of Yangians: Finite-dimensional representations and their poles

 \subsection{Drinfeld polynomials}

-A remarkable result established in the foundational work \cite{drinfeld-yangian-qaffine} of Drinfeld asserts that the finite-dimensional irreducible representations of $\Yhg$ are classified by $\bfI$-tuples of monic polynomials.
-More precisely, one has the following theorem. \begin{thm} Let $V$ be a \fd \irr representation of $\Yhg$.
+In Section \ref{sec:Combinatorial}, we will compute the sets of poles $\sigma_i(V)$ explicitly in the case where $V$ is a finite-dimensional irreducible representation of $\Yhg$.
+To this end, we recall that such representations are classified by $\bfI$-tuples of monic polynomials.
+More precisely, one has the following classification theorem established by Drinfeld in the foundational work \cite{drinfeld-yangian-qaffine}. \begin{thm} Let $V$ be a \fd \irr representation of $\Yhg$.
 Then, there exists a unique, up to scalar multiplication, non-zero vector $\vac\in V$ and an $\bfI$-tuple of monic polynomials $(P_i(u))_{i\in\bfI}\in \C[u]^\bfI$ such that: \begin{enumerate}[font=\upshape] \item $V$ is generated as a $\Yhg$-module by $\vac$. \item For each $i\in \bfI$, one has

 \end{enumerate} Conversely, given an $\bfI$-tuple of monic polynomials $(P_i(u))_{i\in\bfI}$, there is a unique, up to isomorphism, \fd \irr representation of $\Yhg$ containing a non-zero vector $\vac$ which satisfies the properties listed above. \end{thm} Given an $\bfI$-tuple $\ul{P} = (P_i(u))_{i\in\bfI}$ of monic polynomials, the corresponding \fd \irr representation of $\Yhg$ will be denoted by $L(\ul{P})$.
 The polynomials $(P_i(u))$ are called the \textit{Drinfeld polynomials} associated to $L(\ul{P})$.
 In the special case where there is $j\in \bfI$ and $a\in \C$ such that